ordinalpunks/ordinalpunks.sandbox/README.md

 ### /marilyns

-Turn your "classic" ordinal punks into an all-women punkette blonde have more bombshells...
+Turn your "classic" ordinal punks into an all-women punkette blondes have more fun bombshells...

 ![](marilyns/i/marilyns.png)